 - An English version, so nothing gets lost in translation

-Final Checklist: How to Find the Right Builder in Bali
+Final Checklist: How to Find the Right Villa Developer Bali

-So, let’s summarise the key things you need to know when building a villa in Bali:
+So, let’s summarize the key things you need to know when building a villa in Bali:

 - Get at least 3 detailed quotes